Twelfth Night Revels

 Sword dancing is a stylized combat dance performed by 5-8 men.
 It culminated with the ritual beheading of a victim and that victim’s miraculous restoration.
 Sword dancing symbolized winter death and spring rebirth.
 Some believe it a reenactment of the ritual bull sacrifice practiced by pagans around the winter solstice.
 Another theory is that sword dancing was introduced into

 Sword dancing became an essential part of Christmas holiday celebrations during the 19th century.
+Britain

 In addition to the more common holiday games of bobbing for apples, charades and blindman’s bluff (hoodman), people of the Regency enjoyed the following: